blockscape/blockscape/README.md

 # see the current state of a checkers game
 ./run-blockscape-standalone get_checkers_board 0 0
 # start the game and play a move
-./run-blockscape-standalone new_checkers_game 0 0 $my_id
+./run-blockscape-standalone new_checkers_game 0 0 <id returned from register earlier>
 ./run-blockscape-standalone play_checkers 0 0 d6 move NW
 # to do a 3-point jump
 ./run-blockscape-standalone play_checkers 0 0 d6 jump NW SW NW
 ```

-Invalid moves will be denied.
+With larger networks, other players can register themselves and you can start a game with them arbitrarily.